REVIEW: Aggressors of Dark Kombat, known

 in ADK Damashii)

-Aggressors was a kooky little fighting game and might've appealed to some
+Aggressors was a kooky NeoGeo fighting game and might've appealed to some

-2D fighting game/beat-em-up fans in the 90's look for some variety... but ironically
+2D fighting game/beat-em-up fans in the 90's who were looking for some variety.
+Ironically

-I didn't spend much time with this game, and n my opinion, you wouldn't be missing out on much if you never got around
+Back in the arcade days, I didn't spend much time with Aggressors...
+I was busy with a lot of other great fighting games in '94-'95.
+You wouldn't be missing out too much if you never got around

-A very small and "odd" cast, generic character designs, sub-par animation, and no names under the
+to playing this one.
+It's got a very small (and weird) cast, mostly generic designs, sub-par animation... and no names under the

-It's almost like this game is trying it's hardest to be different and weird
+It's like this game is trying its hardest to be different and weird

-(and arguably, it succeeds at just that).
-Ohh, and they definitely parodied Midway's Mortal Kombat by spelling Kombat with a K... very
+before anything else (and arguably, it succeeds at just that).
+Ohh, and they definitely parodied Mortal Kombat by spelling "Kombat" with a K in the title... good one ADK!

-At the end of the day, Aggressor's comes off as more of a joke than anything else, and pales in
+At the end of the day, Aggressors comes off as more of an experimental fighting game than anything else.
+It's worth a try... but Aggressors of Dark Kombat pales in

-comparison to most fighting games that were out in 1994.
+comparison to many of the better fighting games that were out in 1994-1995.